 - Kolkata is an inland riverine port.

-The airway is the fastest, most comfortable and prestigious mode of transport.
+The airway is the fastest, most comfortable and most prestigious mode of transport.
 Air travel has made access easier to the terrain areas like high mountains, dreary deserts, dense forests and long oceans.
-The air transport was nationalised in 1953.
+Air transport was nationalised in 1953.
 Air India provides domestic and international air services.

-Pawanhans Helicopters Ltd. provides helicopter services to Oil and Natural Gas Corporation in its off-shore operations, to inaccessible areas and difficult terrains.
+Pawanhans Helicopters Ltd. provides helicopter services to Oil and Natural Gas Corporation in its off-shore operations in inaccessible areas and difficult terrains.
 But, air travel is not within the reach of the common people.

 The major means of communication in India are television, radio, press, films, etc.

 The Indian postal network is the largest in the world.
 It handles parcels as well as personal written communications.